oracle/weblogic-image-tool/site/quickstart.md

 ```

-**Note**:  The value of version must be a valid WebLogic version number.
+**Note**:  The value of the version must be a valid WebLogic version number.
 This version number is used to verify and
 find the correct patch file to download from Oracle Support.
 The format of the version is a 5 digits tuple, separated
  by period.
 For example,  ```12.2.1.3.0``` ```12.1.3.0.0```